Mangrove Saltmarsh Snake Herpetofauna Field Methods

 One of those late night, mucky, musky, mosquito mangrove field sessions!
 Red phase mangrove saltmarsh snake.

-Since not much research has been done on the mangrove saltmarsh snake, their patchy distribution makes their conservation status still questionable.
-Our research aimed to help bridge those gaps by presence/absence surveys in parks in which they had never been documented before.
-Tedious planning and permit acquisitions finally got us scheduled for May 2017 to June 2018, allowing the team to survey state parks all over Florida for this elusive species.
+Since not much research has been done on the Mangrove Salt Marsh snake, biologists don't exactly know where their populations are established.
+This has led to their documented distribution being very patchy, and their conservation status still questionable.
+Simply put, we don't exactly know where they are all living, or what they're doing.
+Not knowing where these marsh predators exist, makes it hard to say what their role is in the natural habitats of Florida.
+This unpublished and ongoing research aims to help bridge those population gaps by doing presence/absence surveys in parks they have never been documented before.
+This includes Florida counties like Palm beach, Martin, and Broward County.
+Tedious planning, studying, and acquiring proper permits finally got our team scheduled for May 2017 to June 2018 to survey state parks all over Florida for this elusive snake species.

 Green phase clarkii in habitat.